kiba/Writings/for_science/chp21_new_cylons.md

 "Around thirty five billion people," Delta answered for the director.

+[I]You are welcomed to visit my apartment, provided that you told your creator about this conversation and given permission.[/I]

 "It's even more than what Earth has.
-It's a shame that we can' t visit there.
-Something's terrible is happening there.
+It's a shame that we can't visit the place.
+Something's terrible is happening there, right?
+A slave revolt?
 I am glad that...Penny would not have to grow up in such...strife."

+[I]Awwww...[/I]

+"It is probable that war had broken out by then," Delta speculated.